apache/openwhisk/docs/rest_api.md

 ## Triggers

-To create a trigger, the minimum information you need is a name for the trigger, you could also include default parameters that get passed to the action thru a rule when the trigger gets fired.
+To create a trigger, the minimum information you need is a name for the trigger.
+You could also include default parameters that get passed to the action through a rule when the trigger gets fired.

 Create a trigger with name `events` with a default parameter `type` with value `webhook` set.
 ```bash